David is awesome! Settled my case quickly and is definitely the right man for the job. Highly recommended.”

 Your Surgical Mistake Attorney in South Florida

 Surgical errors are more common than people would like to believe.
 Each day in operating rooms throughout the country, surgeons make mistakes that can lead to serious complications, even persisting over a lifetime.
 If you or a loved one suffered harm before, during, or after a surgical procedure, you may be able to collect compensation for the full extent of your damages.
-Contact the Law Offices of David I. Fuchs to schedule a free review with a Fort Lauderdale surgical error lawyer of your legal options today.
+Contact David I. Fuchs, Injury & Accident Lawyer, P.A. to schedule a free review with a Fort Lauderdale surgical error lawyer of your legal options today.
 As an added convenience to our clients, we offer our services on a contingency-fee basis.